thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### **Google Services**

-Easy to install or uninstall Google Services
+Install Google Services on any virtual machine.

+After your enable Google Services in settings, you cannot turn it off.
+Tool can uninstall Google Services when you don't need it anymore...

 ## VMOS Tool modification zip (v1.8+)